Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Introduction

-Our observations indicate that the problem of data leakage is prevalent in the area of bearing fault diagnosis.
-Many studies have failed to properly partition their datasets, leading to information leakage and consequently, over-optimistic performance estimates that do not hold in real-world scenarios.
-For example, studies assigning waveform recordings from the same bearing to both training and test partitions have reported inflated performance.
-Early work by \cite{Rauber_2021} highlighted this ``similarity bias'' in ML research using vibration data, finding that nearly all reviewed studies, including 40 out of 41 using the widely adopted Case Western Reserve University (CWRU) dataset, employed experimental designs susceptible to this bias.
-Recent publications continue to show overestimated results due to similarity bias.
-Comprehensive reviews in vibration-based intelligent fault diagnosis have also largely overlooked this crucial issue.
+Our observations indicate that data leakage remains a prevalent issue in the field of bearing fault diagnosis.
+Numerous studies fail to partition datasets correctly, resulting in information leakage and, consequently, over-optimistic performance estimates that do not hold in real-world scenarios.
+For instance, studies that assign waveform recordings from the same bearing to both training and test partitions have consistently reported inflated performance.
+Early work by \cite{Rauber_2021, varejao_similarity_2025} highlighted this ``similarity bias'' in machine learning research utilizing vibration data, revealing that nearly all reviewed studies (published between 2008 and 2020), including 40 out of 41 using the widely adopted Case Western Reserve University (CWRU) dataset, employed experimental designs susceptible to this bias.
+These findings are corroborated by \cite{wheat_impact_2024}, who examined 55 papers published between 2020 and 2024 in the bearing fault diagnosis domain, finding that only six employed rigorous data-splitting methodologies.
+In addition to these previous studies, the present work contributes an investigation of 18 papers published in 2025, identifying that data leakage persists in the majority of works in the field, leading to overestimated results (Section \ref{sec:prevalence}).